 Fortunately, Anton Newcombe and TheBrian Jonestown Massacre have never felt pressured by any do-gooder mandate — if anything, quite the opposite.
 The guiding principle from the band’s inception has been clear and unfaltering: “Keep music evil.”
 Would you be surprised to learn that the Brian Jonestown Massacre has its own Super PAC – The Committee to Keep Music Evil?

 Evil, yes.
 Shoegazers, too?

-Despite the overt Stones and Beatles references, Brian Jonestown Massacre represents a generational shift in modern rock where Velvet Underground-style drone – not blues (as noted in my earlier piece about DC-area modern rockers, Gist) – is the lingua franca for many of the up-and-coming beat groups here in the new century.
-Anton and the boys would make explicit this musical approach in the title of their first long-player Methodrone, issued by the very visionary Greg Shaw (who left us much too early at the age of 55) on his Bomp! label.
-Newcombe would write and engineer “That Girl Suicide” along with the fourteen other tracks on this album – although the comments below would strongly seem to suggest some inter-band grumbling:
+Despite the overt Stones and Beatles references, Brian Jonestown Massacre represents a generational shift in modern rock where Velvet Underground-style drone – not blues – is the lingua franca for many of the up-and-coming beat groups here in the new century.
+Anton and the band would make explicit this musical approach in the title of their first long-player Methodrone, issued by the very visionary Greg Shaw (who left us much too early at the age of 55) on his Bomp! label.
+Newcombe wrote and engineered “That Girl Suicide” along with the fourteen other tracks on this album – although the comments below would strongly seem to suggest some inter-band grumbling:

 “I picked out a matching guitar and bass for an ex-girlfriend Diana… matching because she wanted to learn.
 We were sitting in her bedroom, and I said play this “the bass riff” and I did the rest, then tricked the group bit by bit at the next practice.
 Everyone still thinks they wrote it.
 Whatever.
 Go listen to all their records of all the great songs they wrote and get back to me.
 I could actually care less.
 I’m too busy writing new songs.”